Tutorial: Create availability alert rule for multiple Azure virtual machines (preview)

 To complete the steps in this article you need the following:

 There are multiple methods to create an alert rule in Azure Monitor.
-In this tutorial, we'll create it right from the metric value.
-This will prefill required values such as the VM and metric we want to monitor.
+In this tutorial, we'll create it from metrics explorer, which will prefill required values such as the scope and metric we want to monitor.
 You'll just need to provide the detailed logic for the alert rule.

 Set the following values for the Alert logic.
-This specifies that the alert will fire whenever the average value of the availability metric falls below 1, which indicates that the VM isn't running.
+This specifies that the alert will fire whenever the average value of the availability metric falls below 1, which indicates that one of the VMs in the selected scope isn't running.

 Set the following values for When to evaluate.
 This specifies that the rule will run every minute, using the collected values from the previous minute.